sogou/workflow/docs/en/about-config.md

 dns\_threads indicates the total number of threads accessing DNS in parallel, but by default, we use asynchronous DNS resolving and don't create any dns threads (Except windows platform).
 dns\_server\_params indicates parameters that we access DNS server, including the maximum cocurrent connections, and the DNS server's connecting and response timeout.
 compute\_threads indicates the number of threads used for computation.
 The default value is -1, meaning the number of threads is the same as the number of CPU cores in the current node.
+fio\_max\_events indicates the maximum number of concurrent asynchronous file IO events.
-resolv\_conf\_path indicate the path of dns resolving configuration file.
+resolv\_conf\_path indicates the path of dns resolving configuration file.
 The default value is "/etc/resolv.conf" on unix platforms and NULL on windows.
 On the windows platform, we still use multi-threaded dns resolving by default.
 hosts_path indicates the path of the **hosts** file.
 The default value is "/etc/hosts" on unix platforms.
 If resolv_conf_path is NULL, this configuration will be ignored.
 poller\_threads and handler\_threads are the two parameters for tuning network performance: